rootlodge/RedMScripts/README.md

 ## Installation
-Download the latest releases, extract unto the following names (name the folders this) hitman - for the Contracted Killing script morelife - for the More Life script postdelivery - for the Postal Delivery script
+Download the latest releases, extract unto the following names (name the folders this) hitman - for the Contracted Killing script morelife - for the More Life script - Currently broken postdelivery - for the Postal Delivery script

 then for each script you have downloaded, add `ensure (scriptname/foldername) to your resources.cfg file (or whereever you put them)